 Annual Harvest Mass and Celebration

-ALL ARE WELCOME TO GIVE THANKS WITH US FOR OUR HARVEST OF WILD RICE AND BERRIES, OUR LIVES, OUR VETERANS, OUR DECEASED, SAINT KATERI TEKAKWITHA, THE FLORIDIAN MARTYRS and NICHOLAS BLACK ELK.
+ALL ARE WELCOME TO GIVE THANKS WITH US FOR OUR HARVEST OF WILD RICE AND BERRIES, VENISON, OUR LIVES, OUR VETERANS, OUR DECEASED, SAINT KATERI TEKAKWITHA, THE FLORIDIAN MARTYRS, NICHOLAS BLACK ELK, ALL THOSE HOLY ONES WHO HAVE GONE BEFORE US AND THE COUNTLESS OTHER BLESSINGS WE RECEIVE DAILY FROM OUR CREATOR.

 Let us join in prayer with our sisters and brothers throughout the United States for the canonization of: